ABCT joins call for increased funding for substance use disorder treatment in youth.

 Todas las personas experimentan estrés en sus vidas, pero cuando un evento o una serie de eventos son excepcionalmente estresantes, se llama trauma o una experiencia traumática.

-el Suicidio
+El Suicidio

 Aunque los hombres son más propensos a morir por suicidio, las mujeres son más propensas a intentar suicidarse.

-la Timidez, el Trastorno de Ansiedad Social, y la Fobia Social
+La Timidez, el Trastorno de Ansiedad Social, y la Fobia Social

 La timidez es el sentimiento de incomodidad, tensión, o ansiedad que comúnmente una persona puede experimentar cuando tiene que interactuar con otras personas, o cuando enfrenta la posibilidad de hacer algo en frente de otros.